Anindita123-code/MS4-full-stack-artsea/README/TESTING.md

 #### FILTERING AND SEARCHING
 As a user of the site I am able to
-    * Filter by the Medium or type of workshop so that I can View my selected list of Workshops only
+    * Filter by the Medium or type of workshop so that I can View my selected list of Workshops only On performing a search, with keywords, the workshops which has a matching title or description will be di
     * Search by the name or description	so that i can View the list of Workshops that matches my search criteria
     * View a list of Workshops that matches the filter or search criteria so that I can quickly decide that the Workshop I am looking for is available